Transforming Customer Experience in Hospitality: A Leadership Approach

 4. Celebrate Wins

 Recognize teams for maintaining consistency and exceeding expectations.
 Culture grows when people see their efforts appreciated, and celebrations remind everyone that hospitality is a source of pride.
-Plus, as you recognize it let’s your team know what matters and create a bit of healthy competition for excellence.
+Plus, as you recognize it, you let your team know what matters and create a bit of healthy competition for excellence.
 Just remember, don’t celebrate only the big things.
-There are many small, daily, important items worth calling out.
+Many small, daily, important items are worth calling out.

 5. Stay Adaptive

-Sustaining doesn’t mean rigid.
+Sustaining doesn’t mean being rigid.
 Guest expectations change, technology evolves, and competition grows.
 Strong leaders keep their patterns consistent while still adjusting to new realities, blending steadiness with flexibility.
-Leverage every tool in your box to create great customer experiences and that will include AI, along with other innovations as they come.
+Leverage every tool in your box to create great customer experiences, including AI and other innovations as they arise.

 Take a hard look at your current leadership rhythms.
 Are you consistent, clear, and visible?
 Or do your patterns leave too much to chance?
 Guests will always tell you if you’re right through loyalty, feedback, and repeat business.

 Establish your pattern and keep your team and your customers top of mind and center stage daily.
-That will create a brand that customers love and will keep them coming back again and again.
+This will create a brand that customers love and keep them coming back again and again.

 Until next time, keep your team and your customers top of mind and center stage.